atomisthq/docs/docs/setup/index.md

 }
 ```

-Then call `notifyAtomist` when the build starts and ends, sending the
+Then call `notifyAtomist` when the build starts, e.g., in the first
+stage, and ends, i.e., in the `post` block, sending the appropriate
-appropriate status and phase.
+status and phase.

 -   Start: `notifyAtomist("STARTED", "STARTED")`
 -   Succesful: `notifyAtomist("SUCCESS")`